quantumlib/Stim/doc/file_format_dem_detector_error_model.md

 #### logical observable target

 A logical observable target is a non-negative integer prefixed by `L`, such as `L5`.
-It refers to a syndrome in the error model.
+It refers to a possible frame change that an error can cause.

 #### numeric target